aspose-email/Aspose.Email-API-Reference-Tutorials/email/thai/java/email-message-operations/master-email-file-detection-aspose-java/_index.md

 | **License not applied** | Confirm the license file path and that `setLicense` is called before any API usage. |
 | **Unsupported format** | Check the latest Aspose.Email documentation for newly supported formats. |

-## คำถามที่พบบ่อยเพิ่มเติม
+## คำถามที่พบบ่อย
-**Q: จะ **read msg file java** ด้วย Aspose.Email อย่างไร?**
+**Q: How can I **read msg file java** using Aspose.Email?**
-A: หลังจากตรวจจับรูปแบบแล้ว, สามารถโหลดไฟล์ MSG ด้วย `MailMessage.load(dataDir)` แล้วเข้าถึงคุณสมบัติต่าง ๆ ได้
+A: After detecting the format, load the MSG file with `MailMessage.load(path)` and then access its properties such as `getSubject()` or `getBody()`.

-**Q: สามารถ **automate email parsing** สำหรับข้อความหลายพันฉบับได้หรือไม่?**
+**Q: Is it possible to **automate email parsing** for thousands of messages?**
-A: ได้ — ผสานขั้นตอนการตรวจจับกับลูปที่ประมวลผลแต่ละไฟล์ตามรูปแบบที่ตรวจพบ
+A: Yes—combine the detection step with a loop that processes each file, handling each format accordingly.

-**Q: เมธอดตรวจจับทำงานกับอีเมลที่เข้ารหัสหรือป้องกันด้วยรหัสผ่านหรือไม่?**
+**Q: Does the detection method work with encrypted or password‑protected emails?**
-A: ยูทิลิตี้สามารถระบุรูปแบบได้, แต่คุณต้องให้รหัสผ่านเมื่อโหลดข้อความเพื่อถอดรหัส
+A: The utility can identify the format, but you must supply the password when calling `MailMessage.load` to decrypt the content.

-**Q: ใช้เวอร์ชัน Aspose.Email ใดในการทดสอบ?**
+**Q: Which version of Aspose.Email was used for testing?**
-A: ตัวอย่างทดสอบกับ Aspose.Email สำหรับ Java เวอร์ชัน 25.4 (classifier jdk16)
+A: The examples were tested with Aspose.Email for Java version 25.4 (classifier jdk16).

-**Q: จะหาเอกสาร API รายละเอียดเพิ่มเติมได้จากที่ไหน?**
+**Q: Where can I find more detailed API documentation?**
-A: ดูเอกสารอย่างเป็นทางการตามลิงก์ด้านล่าง
+A: Refer to the official docs linked below.

 ## แหล่งข้อมูล
 - [Documentation](https://reference.aspose.com/email/java/)